Cerda-CruzStanlie/LoadCellProject/README.md

     Log data to CSV.
   Examples and expected outputs.

-Calibration
+## Calibration
   Clear step-by-step procedure.
   Link to calibration script/notebook.
   Mention where the calibration factor is stored.

-Data Logging & Analysis
+## Data Logging & Analysis
   Where CSVs get saved.
   Column meanings.
   Link to plotting/analysis scripts.

-Known Limitations / TODO / Roadmap
+## Known Limitations / TODO / Roadmap
-  Power supply limits, noise sources, “future work” ideas.
+Power supply limit
+  -
+Data Noise: Raspberry Pi and ESP32 are attached to a breadboard, therefore transfering the setup to a PCB could limit noise in the data.

+## Future work/Ideas:
+For automated efficiency two additional sensor can be implemented with the data collection script.
+  - Current Draw Sensor (Current Transducer) can be implemented into the loadcell system.
+Note - The Abestop Power Supply Unit comes with a Transducer, therefore power measurements can be done through that.
+If the system is to be automated or changed to battery power, having a transducer can allow for automated current data collection.
+  - Anemometer Board: An air speed measurement PCB board that can relay airspeed data to the microcontroller would enhance data comprenhesion, as a map of throttle vs efficiency can be generated without needing to do multiple trials.

-How to Give Feedback / Contribute
+## How to Give Feedback / Contribute
   Perfect spot to link your feedback form.
   Basic instructions if someone wants to open issues or PRs.